tshepang/blog/content/computing/Sony Vaio Pro 13 (SVP13212SGBI).rst

   be a frequent need to use, but there are times when something is buggy enough to cause OS hangs and other misbehaviour.

-* The fan is too quick to kick in, and is a little noisy.
+* The fan is too quick to kick in, and easily gets noisy.
 Running the following commands does not help, at least not in a way I could notice::